Blueprint-Marketing-llc/webdataconnector/docs/wdc_standard_connections.md

 ## Pass connection objects to the schemaCallback function

 The `schemaCallback` function takes an array of connection objects as a second parameter.
+(For connectors that do not include standard connections, you do not need to include this second parameter.)

-For example, to pass the sample connection object created above to Tableau, enter the following parameters:
+For example, to pass the
+sample connection object created above to Tableau, enter the following parameters:

 ```js